torvalds/linux/Documentation/arm/samsung-s3c24xx/eb2410itx.rst

 IDE
 ---

-  Both onboard IDE ports are supported, however there is no support for changing speed of devices, PIO Mode 4 capable drives should be used.
+  Both onboard IDE ports are supported, however there is yes support for changing speed of devices, PIO Mode 4 capable drives should be used.